Mintimate/DocVitePressOMR/en/demo/reverseWords.md

 ## Wubi Reverse Lookup

-In Oh-my-rime's Mint Pinyin mode, use `Uw` to activate the Wubi mode.
-Subsequent inputs will be interpreted using Wubi.
+In Mint Pinyin's Chinese input mode, type `Uw` to activate Wubi reverse lookup, then enter Wubi codes to find characters.

 For example: When you type `Uwq` on the keyboard, it will be interpreted as `q`.
 In the Wubi dictionary, it automatically retrieves the character `我` (me), which is convenient for combined character lookup.

 ![Wubi Reverse Lookup](/image/demo/reverseWubi.webp)

-The selected text translates to:

 ## Stroke Reverse Lookup
-In Oh-my-rime's Mint Pinyin mode, use `Ui` to activate the stroke mode, and the subsequent input content will be parsed using strokes.
+In Mint Pinyin's Chinese input mode, type `Ui` to activate stroke reverse lookup, then enter stroke codes to find characters.

 ::: danger Countdown to Removal